larsks/rhel-osp-upgrade-docs/upgrade-3.md

 upgrade the computer service on that node.

-1. Follow the procedure for [scenario 2][s2], but stop after completing the Quantum to Neutron upgrade (do not upgrade either Nova or Horizon).
+1. Follow the procedure for [scenario 2][s2], but stop after completing the Horizon upgrade (do not upgrade Nova).

    You will want to run the final `yum upgrade` on systems that are not running Nova services.